CT Scans to Find Lung Cancer in Smokers

 Early detection with CT scans

 Many tests are available to help detect lung cancer.
-A computed tomography (CT) scan is one tool that uses x-rays and a special computer to take detailed pictures of the inside of your body.
+A computed tomography (CT) scan is one tool that uses X-rays and a special computer to take detailed pictures of the inside of your body.
 CT scans for lung cancer can help find irregular areas in the lungs that may need further medical attention.

 The key to successfully treating lung cancer is finding it early, and that’s where low-dose CT (LDCT) scans come in.
 These are CT scans for lung cancer that use low doses of radiation to detect abnormalities in the lungs.
 These doses are low enough that LDCT scans are safe for yearly screening of people at risk of lung cancer.